 Stipend payments must only be issued for participation/attendance in training when there is a defined curriculum and criteria for completing the curriculum.
 Stipends may be issued for work experience, but must not replace wages when a wage is required to be paid.
 Stipends must only be issued for activities aligned with the goals of the program and participant goals outlined in the individual service strategy (ISS) or individual employment plan (IEP).
 Stipends must be administered in a manner that ensures all participants receive equal payments for equal levels of participation/attendance.
-Stipends must be based on levels of program participation or attendance, as defined in the provider's stipend policy.
+Stipends must be based on levels of program participation or attendance, as defined in the provider's stipend policy (e.g. Attendance must be at 90% or above based on a nine-week grading period).
 Unlike a wage, stipends should not be based on an hourly rate.
 Providers are responsible for documenting participation/attendance in the activity as the basis of stipend payments.